71emj/compare/README.md

 ```

 ### Compare.toCaseAND(expressions[, value[, callback]])
 toCaseAND is another method that evaluates multiple expression in each cases.
-Contrary to toCaseOR, every statment in the said case must be truthful in order to flag matched.
+Contrary to toCaseOR, every statement in the said case must be truthful in order to flag matched.

 ```js
 // the toCaseAND is especially useful when matching a large amount of cases that needs to be true